christina-ml/placeToPutReadme/stepsToPushCodeToGithub.md

 ```
     git commit -m "first commit"
 ```
-- Create a GitHub repo
+- Create a Github repo

 <!-- will finish typing this tomorrow.
 Make bullet points of what is required of us -->